Just follow our step-by-step guide to creating a vegetable garden from scratch. We will cover topics including...

 OK, so you've picked the perfect spot.
 Now you're staring at a plot of land that probably has grass or other plants already growing on it.
 So how do we transform that spot into a vegetable garden plot?
 This is the soil preparation part and will require some physical exertion.
 But there is good news - once completed, you won't ever have to do this much work again to get your garden ready to plant.
 For this process, you'll need access to a shovel, a garden rake and a tiller.
 The shovel should have a pointed tip.
 The garden rake should have short, fixed tines (unlike the long flexible tines of a leaf rake).
 Tillers come in a wide variety of sizes.
 You need a tiller that goes at least 6 inches deep.
 You don't necessarily have to go out and buy an expensive tiller.
 You can rent one, borrow one or hire somebody to do the tilling part for you.
 However, if you have the means, owning your own tiller can be cost effective in the long run and much more convenient.

 At this point, the soil should be relatively fine in texture - no big chunks, rocks or plant debris.
-You should be able to dig down 6 inches or so with your bare hands.
+You should be able to dig down 6 inches or so easily with your bare hands.
 Now the hardest part is over.
 As long as you continue to pull the weeds and till right before it freezes in the fall, you won't ever have to do any more major digging (at least for this plot of land).

 Congratulations!
 You've created a vegetable garden plot from scratch.
 Feels pretty good, doesn't it?